WebAssembly/spec/md-proto/WebAssembly.md

 | `grow_memory` | `(iPTR) : (iPTR)`         | [R]      | 0x39

 The `grow_memory` instruction increases the size of the referenced linear memory space by a given unsigned amount, in units of [pages].
-If the resulting size in bytes of the referenced linear memory space would be unrepresentable in an unsigned iPTR, or if allocation fails due to insufficient dynamic resources, it returns `-1`; otherwise it returns the previous linear memory size, also as an unsigned value in units of [pages].
+If the index of any byte of the referenced linear memory space would be unrepresentable in an unsigned iPTR, or if allocation fails due to insufficient dynamic resources, it returns `-1`; otherwise it returns the previous linear memory size, also as an unsigned value in units of [pages].

 When a maximum size is present in the referenced linear memory space, `grow_memory` fails if it would grow past the maximum.
 However, `grow_memory`